bduggan/raku-samaki/README.md

 Some use cases for samaki include

 * querying data from multiple sources

 * trying out different programming languages

 * reining in LLMs

-Working examples of eg can be found in the [eg](https://github.com/bduggan/raku-samaki/tree/main/eg) directory
+Many examples of can be found in the [eg](https://github.com/bduggan/raku-samaki/tree/main/eg) directory

 Here's one example: